RevenueCat/revenuecat-docs/docs_source/Tools/experiments-v1/experiments-overview-v1.md

 ## Implementation steps

-**Experiments requires you to use offerings and have a dynamic paywall in your app that displays the current offering.** While Experiments will work with iOS and Android SDKs 3.0.0+, it is recommended to use these versions:
+**Experiments requires you to use Offerings and have a dynamic paywall in your app that displays the current Offering for a given customer.** While Experiments will work with iOS and Android SDKs 3.0.0+, it is recommended to use these versions:

 | SDK          | Version |
 | :----------- | :------ |